Executive Committee Bio

 Scott Lander, Collection Systems/Water Resource Council Director

-Scott is Vice President of Stormwater Management Systems for Retain-it LLC located in Granby Ct.
+Currently, Scott Lander is the Collection Systems/Water Resource Council Director and an independent consultant in stormwater management for commercial, municipal and residential site development.
+Most recently, Scott was Vice President of Stormwater Management Systems for Retain-it LLC located in Granby Ct.
 He has 45 years of experience with the first 36 years supplying the wastewater and stormwater collections systems industry with watertight sealing solutions and during the last 10 years in his current position, supplying stormwater infiltration and detention systems for commercial, residential and municipal site development.
 He has a Bachelor of Science in Business Administration, Entrepreneurship & New Venture Management from Northeastern University, Boston, MA.
 Scott is a member of the Select Society of Sanitary Sludge Shovelers.

 Philip Tucker, Communications Council Director